The bi-dimensional Directed IDLA forest: Construction of the Directed IDLA Forest

-\begin{prooft}{Lemma~\ref{lem:BuiltForest}} Properties (i)-(ii) are satisfied by construction. {Property comes from the fact that the random graph $\FF(A_{n}^{\dag}[M])$ contains no loop since a site cannot be added twice to the aggregate}. \end{prooft}
+Properties (i)-(ii) are satisfied by construction. {Property (iii) comes from the fact that the random graph ${\FF_n^\dag[M]}$ contains no loop since a site cannot be added twice to the aggregate}.